-Signed Position Date Please re eturn this application and notarized Health, Safety, Sanitation & Minimum Standards (Pages 1-28) along with your Traditional School Application, other related d documents, and current dues and assessment to the FACCS Office of Program Services by Septe ember 1, 2020.
+Signed Position Date Position Additional Standards (Pages 1-28) along with your Traditional School Application, other related documents, and current dues and assessment to the FACCS Office of Program Services by September 1, 2021.
 Should you have any questions please contact us at ops@faccs.org or 772-228-6205.